Take it from me guys, Munich is one epic place to be.

 70. Window shop or spend your life savings at Maximilianstraße, Munich’s premier luxury street.

-Gucci, Chanel, Dolce & Gabana… Munich knows how to live large!
+Gucci, Chanel, Dolce & Gabana… Who said shopping in Munich was affordable?

 71. Take in the pretty lights and gorgeous design of Fünf Höfe.